| |

 of consulting time with a software developer that is unable to create an iOS version that

-actually works, however.
+actually works.
 (Or at least, not without a sizable up-front advance royalty payment!)

 As a self-taught programmer with (very) limited tech skills, I feel I have just